 - For information on STLCC Scholarships READ MORE

 - FAFSA Apply online

-- All applicants for the Fire Protection Technology program must first be admitted to St. Louis Community College.
+- All applicants for the Network Security program must first be admitted to St. Louis Community College.

 - Applications for this program are accepted on a continuing basis throughout the year.